Site icon Sancerres at Sunset

 From early on, Johnson was purposeful about branding his products.
 At the behest of his colleague Leon Douglass, the company invested heavily in expensive magazine advertising.

-The Victrola Museum reminds visitors of the many ways that the risk-taking, mechanical ingenuity, marketing wisdom, and business acumen of entrepreneurs like E.R.
+The Johnson Victrola Museum reminds visitors of the many ways that the risk-taking, mechanical ingenuity, marketing wisdom, and business acumen of entrepreneurs like E.R.
 Johnson enrich ordinary people’s lives.
+It’s a fine place for cultural-history lovers to enjoy an hour or so.

 What to know before you go to the